 Please visit http://www.facebook.com/pages/Caleb-Colon-Oil-Paintings/189084377837922 to view my works in progress!

-Due to my Anglo like features and rapidly adoptive approach to the environment, I was constantly struggling with my identity.
-I couldn’t speak fluent Spanish but I could understand it.
-I could curve my speech to street slang and back to standard English.
+Due to my rapidly adoptive approach to the environment, I was constantly struggling with my identity.
+I couldn’t speak fluent spanish but I could understand it.
+I could curve my speech to street slang and back to standard english.
 I would contently listen to Buena Vista Social Club but could not dance mambo to save my life.

 As oppositional human behavior would have it, neither White or Hispanic groups, outside of family, would accept me as part of their culture.
 I’d sometimes get called “gringo” by Hispanics and “spic” by Whites.
-A cultural outsider on both fronts, I had to find an independent view of myself where I felt valuable and accepted.
-The arts provided me with all I needed to experience that.
+Confused about culture, I had to find an independent view of myself where I felt valuable and accepted.
+The arts provided me with all I needed to experience that in my search.